 Perturbative Techniques

-Explain the idea and advantages more
+Explain the idea more

 Select most relevant techniques (swapping, noise?); potentially shorten or delete others